 Please note: registration for this course is currently full!
-Please join the waitlist.
-Depending on interest, we may add an additional cohort.
+Register here for the fall cohort.

 This course is designed to provide a strong foundation in the language, concepts and principles of equity work for environmental educators and environmental professionals.
 It is meant to be an introductory course and spark interest in further learning around justice, equity, diversity and inclusion (JEDI).
 The main topics for the course include:

 Foundations of communication for sensitive topics, including group agreements and nonviolent communication.

 Developing a common language for discussing JEDI topics